heya/io/README.md

 # Versions

+- 1.0.8 &mdash; *Add a helper for busting browser cache.*
 - 1.0.7 &mdash; *Regenerated dist.*
 - 1.0.6 &mdash; *Added a helper to extract data from XHR in case of errors.*
 - 1.0.5 &mdash; *XHR can be reinstated from a JSON object, not just a string.*